amoose/docker-neo4j/README.md

 4. Fire up Vagrant with `vagrant up --provider=docker` from the project root.
 5. After a few seconds, check the Neo4j dashboard at [localhost:7474](http://localhost:7474)

+Once your image is pulled and built, take it down with `vagrant halt` and launch again any time with `vagrant up --provider=docker`.

 Contributing